hstatsep-wd/git-basics/README.md

 My first name is X.

 Great!
 You made an edit!
 Now let's add/commit/push.
 Type the command you see below.
 Don't copy/paste it.
-You'll want to have it memorized, and the way you memorize it is by typing it.
+You'll want to have it memorized, and the way you memorize it is by typing it:

 git status

 See how the README is red?
 That means there are new changes that have NOT been staged yet.
-Let's go ahead and stage them so that they are ready for the commit.
+Let's go ahead and stage them so that they are ready for the commit:

 git add .

 Awesome!
-Now type this command again, or press the up arrow twice in your command line:
+Now type this command again, or press the up-arrow twice in your command line:

 git status

 See how the README is green?
-That means the file is "on the stage", so it will be included when we do a commit!
+That means the file is "on the stage," so it will be included when we do a commit!
-Let's go ahead and do a commit.
+Let's go ahead and do a commit:

 git commit -m "add first name"